mqtt-tools/mqttwarn/docs/notifier-catalog.md

 :::{note}
-[ntfy publishing options] outlines different ways to marshal data to the ntfy HTTP API. mqttwarn is using the HTTP PUT method, where the HTTP body is used for the attachment file, and HTTP headers are used for all other ntfy option fields, encoded with [RFC 2047] MIME [quoted-printable encoding].
+[ntfy publishing options] outlines different ways to marshal data to the ntfy HTTP API. mqttwarn utilizes two variants to submit the notification to ntfy, using both the HTTP PUT and POST methods, and encoding ntfy option fields into HTTP headers with [RFC 2047] MIME [quoted-printable encoding].

+- Per default, send the message as HTTP body, enabling line breaks.
+- When submitting a local attachment without a text message, encode the attachment data into the HTTP body, and all other fields into HTTP headers.
+- When it is a notification with both a local attachment, and a text message, also encode the attachment data into the HTTP body, but replace all newline characters `\n` of the text message, because they can not be encoded into HTTP headers.

+Effectively, this means you can not submit notification message texts including newline characters and local attachments at the same time.
+When adding a local attachment, all newline characters will implicitly be replaced by space characters.
 :::

 {#ntfy-remote-attachments}